jackyzha0/jackyzha0.github.io/content/thoughts/Kademlia DHT.md

 > A [[thoughts/peer-to-peer|peer-to-peer]] distributed hash table ([[thoughts/DHT|DHT]])

 Participating computers each have a node ID in the 160-bit key space.
 Key-value pairs are stored on nodes with IDs "close" to the key for some notion of closeness.
-A node-ID-based routing algorithm lets anyone efficiently locate servers near any given target key.
+A node-ID-based routing algorithm lets anyone efficiently locate servers near any given target key

+A `get(key)` operation traverses the identifier space and, upon hitting a node storing key, returns the key’s corresponding contact list.
+Then, the requesting node can contact these nodes, in parallel or in some application-specific way, to download the stored data.

 Core ideas
 - Uniform ID Space: names for both data and nodes share the same ID space